bfortunato/aj-framework/README.md

 # AJ Framework

-AJ is a simple framework that allows to share code in different platforms, such as iOS, Android and also Web.
+AJ is a simple framework that allows developers to share code in different platforms, such as iOS, Android and Web browsers.

-Applications built with AJ are hybrid, written with both JS and native code and uses an unidirectional dataflow architecture, inspired by [Flux](https://facebook.github.io/react/blog/2014/05/06/flux.html) and [Redux](http://redux.js.org).
-Please take a look to flux architecture to understand how AJ works.
+Applications built with AJ are hybrid, written in JS and native code following an unidirectional dataflow architecture, inspired by [Flux](https://facebook.github.io/react/blog/2014/05/06/flux.html) and [Redux](http://redux.js.org).
+Please take a look to Flux architecture to understand how AJ works.

-In simple terms, application state is managed by Javascript shareable code (Stores, Actions, Reducers, Api, ...).
-Only views will be developed in native code, that is the most productive place to write high-quality user interfaces
+In simple terms, application state and business logic is managed in Javascript side.
+Views are in native side, that is the most productive place to write high-quality user interfaces

 ```
      Shareable Javascript Code         Native Code (Mobile, Web)